Esterni/pyracing/docs/methods.md

 ### last_series()
-Returns a summary of stats about a driver's last 3 series; Used in the membersite's [Career Profile](https://members.iracing.com/membersite/member/CareerStats.do) "Last 3 Series" table.
+Returns a list of [LastSeries objects](datapoints.md#lastseries) each representing 1 of the driver's last 3 series; Used in the membersite's [Career Profile](https://members.iracing.com/membersite/member/CareerStats.do) "Last 3 Series" table.

 | Args/Kwargs | Description                      |
 | :---------- | :------------------------------- |